kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 ```

-The containers NGINX webservers look for an index file at
+The containers NGINX webservers, by default, will serve an index file at
 `/usr/share/nginx/html/index.html`.
-Note that, the `volumeMounts` field in the
+The `volumeMounts` field in the
-Stateful Sets spec ensures that the `usr/share/nginx/html` directory is backed
+Stateful Sets `spec` ensures that the `/usr/share/nginx/html` directory is
-by a Persistent Volume.
+backed by a Persistent Volume.

 Use [`kubectl exec`](/docs/user-guide/kubectl/kubectl_exec/) to write the
 Pods' hostnames to their `index.html` files and to verify that the NGINX